mslinn/dl/DEVELOPMENT.md

 $ make build # Build for current platform

-# The binary will be created as ./dl
+# The binary will be created in bin/dl
-./dl -h
+bin/dl -h
 ```